baraline/convst/README.md

-This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, an algorithm that search for a set of shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.
+This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, an fast algorithm that search for a set of shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.

 ## Installation

 The repository was developped under Python 3.8.
 We will extend support to Python 3.7 in future version, although the modifications might be minors.
 To install the package and run the example you must :

+0. If you are making a new installation, first install python, pip and setuptools.
 1. Clone the repository https://github.com/baraline/CST.git
-2. run `(python3 -m) pip -r install requirements.txt`
+3. run `python3 setup.py install`

 This will install the package and the dependencies.
+We do not yet support installation via `pip` in the initial release.
+If you wish to install dependencies individually, you can the strict dependencies used in the `requierements.txt` file

 ## Tutorial
 We give here a minimal example to run the `CST` algorithm on any dataset of the UCR/UEA archive: